Are you looking for the best window air conditioner to keep you nice and cool from the summer heat?

 - Customized Cooling: If you get a unit that has an LCD screen and digital thermostat, then you can set an ideal temperature for the room.
 If you get a model that includes Wi-Fi connectivity and a smartphone app, then you can customize the cooling even further by setting up daily schedules and temperature ranges.

-We hope this guide on the top rated window air conditioners has helped you find the best window AC unit for your needs.
+We hope this guide on the best window air conditioners has helped you find the best window AC unit for your needs.

 Our goal with these window air conditioner reviews was to give you enough information to make the right decision on your own.